 The Acquisition Editor Job

-The job of an acquisitions editor can be divided into 4 parts:
+The job of an acquisitions editor can be divided into the following four parts:

 Salary and Benefits